cal-itp/staff-bios/caltrans/data-digital-services/christian_suyat.md

 ## Who am I?

 ### Non-work
 I live in Sacramento with my Wife, my dog Benji and cat Sage.
-We love going on walks or staying at home relaxing
+We love going on walks but are usually staying at home relaxing.

 ### Work
-Been with Caltrans for 7 years.
-First under "Division of Engineering Services" as a Staff Services Analyst.
-Then under "Office of Civil Rights" as an Associate Govenmental Program Analyst.
-And just previously under "Division of Equipment".
-I am very comfortable working in Excel and Power BI, but i am still very excited to learn new platforms.
+I worked in the following Divisions: Engineering Services, Office of Civil Rights, Equipment.
+And held the Staff Services Analyst and Associate Governmental Program Analyst classifications.
+I used a lot of Excel and Power BI in those previous positions and I am still very excited to learn new data tools.

 ## Goals
 ### Learning goals